 Coconut source files should, so the compiler can recognize them, use the extension .coco (preferred), .coc, or .coconut.
 When Coconut compiles a .coco (or .coc/.coconut) file, it will compile to another file with the same name, except with .py instead of .coco, which will hold the compiled code.
 If an extension other than .py is desired for the compiled files, such as .pyde for Python Processing, then that extension can be put before .coco in the source file name, and it will be used instead of .py for the compiled files.
-For example, name.coco will compile to name.pyde.
+For example, name .coco will compile to name .py, whereas name .pyde .coco will compile to name .pyde.